 I stopped taking all my medications “cold turkey” and, instead, began “taking” the Bible as my “medicine,” developing a new, ravenous hunger for the Bible.
 I read it for hours and hours each day and night.
 Whenever I came to a passage or verse that “spoke” to me I would immediately ask the Holy Spirit to use it to heal me, restore me, and transform my life.
 I believed (rightly or wrongly) that I would die if I didn’t read, study, and apply the Bible to my life once again.

 Also, I began attending church services again; oh, I had been going sporadically, but the services held little meaning for me.
-I was simply attending because I felt it might help in my healing process . . . and because my wife convinced me to regularly begin attending church again.
-And, attending church did help.
-One Sunday morning, I experienced a “magic”moment” when I knew that I knew that I knew I was going to be completely healed and set free from the depression that had enslaved me for six years!
+I was simply attending because I felt it might help in my healing process…and because my wife convinced me it was the right thing to do.
+Attending church did help.
+One Sunday morning, I experienced a “magic moment” when I knew that I knew that I knew I was going to be completely healed and set free from the depression that had enslaved me for six years!
 When that magic moment occurred, my healing was speeded up exponentially and it was only a couple of months or so after that when I could say I was completely healed.

 Who healed me?
 God!
 How?
 In my case, through prayer, by means of a very “directive” counselor, by renewed attendance at church, and by seriously taking the Bible as my daily medication.

 If I were to attempt to put “in a nutshell” how God healed me of all three episodes of depression, I would say it like this.
-First, I learned to forgive anyone and anything that had caused me to feel loss and—and anger at the loss.
-Then, I had to realize that it seemed like I had a propensity for depression—just like some people have a propensity to be overweight, to develop diabetes, or to have migraine headaches or osteoperosis.
-It’s not that I was created by God to be that way, but simply because of the results of my sinful fallen nature, I had a propensity to be a depressed person.
-I repeat: God does not cause illness, sickness, accidents . . . or depression.
-They are caused by Satan and by our fallen, sinful condition.
+First, I learned to forgive anyone and anything that had caused me to feel loss—and anger at the loss.
+Then, I had to realize that it seemed like I had a propensity for depression—just like some people have a propensity to be overweight, to develop diabetes, or to have migraine headaches or osteoporosis.
+It’s not that I was created by God to be that way, but simply because of the results of my sinful fallen character, I had a propensity to be a depressed person.
+I repeat: God does not cause illness, sickness, accidents…or depression.
+They are caused by a “combination” of Satan and by our fallen, sinful condition.

 All I know is that I never, ever, ever want to have depression again, and I pray daily that it will never return.

-As I hinted earlier, when God healed me just a little over a year ago from that last long bout of depression, I developed a new, ravenous, voracious hunger for the Bible once again, and since then have read it completely through almost 4 more times.
+As I hinted earlier, when God healed me from that last long bout of depression, I developed a new, ravenous, voracious hunger for the Bible once again, and since then have read it completely through many more times.
 I’m not trying to impress you—simply to inform you about the supreme importance of the Bible in my life and for my healing and health.
 I simply cannot live this mortal life I have been sent here to live without the Bible.
 I crave it more than food!